pataruco/holocron/lessons/blend-accessibility/slides.md

 ## CSS

-CSS when used properly, also have the potential to allow for accessible web experiences, but if misused they can significantly harm accessibility.
+CSS (when used properly) also has the potential to provide accessible web experiences.
+But if misused, it can significantly harm accessibility.

 One example is: